8.2. File Formats#

 A file format describes how data are stored on a computer’s disk or other storage device.
 Understanding the file format helps us figure out how to read the data into Python in order to work with it as a data table.
 In this section, we introduce several popular formats used to store data tables.
-These are all plain text formats, meaning they are easy for us to read with a text editor such as Sublime, Vim, and Emacs.
+These are all plain-text formats, meaning they are easy for us to read with a text editor like VS Code, Sublime, Vim, or Emacs.

 The file format and the structure of the data are two different things.
-The data’s structure is a mental representation of the data and tells us what kinds of operations we can do.
+We consider the data structure to be a mental representation of the data that tells us what kinds of operations we can do.
 For example, a table structure corresponds to data values arranged in rows and columns.
-But, the same table can be stored in many different types of file formats.
+But the same table can be stored in many different types of file formats.

 Delimited formats use a specific character to separate data values.